benschneider/quantum_algorithm_simulator/README.md

 ## Core Concepts

-This section provides a summary of the core concepts and architectural principles of the `qcsim` project.
+This section provides a summary of the core concepts and architectural principles of the `quantsim` project.

 ### Dual-Component Architecture

-The `qcsim` project is built on a clear separation of concerns, divided into two primary components:
+The `quantsim` project is built on a clear separation of concerns, divided into two primary components:

-*   **`qcsim`**: The backend simulation engine, written in Rust.
+*   **`quantsim_core`**: The backend simulation engine, written in Rust.
 It contains all the fundamental logic for representing quantum circuits, defining quantum gates, and executing simulations.
 This component is designed to be completely independent of any user interface.
-*   **`qcsim-egui`**: A graphical user interface (GUI) built using the `egui` library.
+*   **`quantsim_ui`**: A graphical user interface (GUI) built using the `egui` library.
 It provides a user-friendly, interactive environment for building circuits, running simulations, and visualizing results.
-It acts as a frontend that consumes the `qcsim` library.
+It acts as a frontend that consumes the `quantsim_core` library.

 This modular design allows for flexibility, such as creating alternative interfaces (e.g., a command-line tool) or integrating the core simulator into other projects.